loopstudio/loop-studio-guides/javascript/README.md

 ## Destructuring

-  * Use object destructuring when accessing and using multiple properties of an object.
+  * Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](https://eslint.org/docs/rules/prefer-destructuring)

     > Why?
 Destructuring saves you from creating temporary references for those properties.